Bradley Nowell: Early life

-Bradley Nowell and his sister, Kellie, were born and raised in the Belmont Shore neighborhood of Long Beach, California, to Jim and Nancy Nowell.
+Nowell and his sister, Kellie, were born and raised in the Belmont Shore neighborhood of Long Beach, California, to Jim and Nancy Nowell.
 As a child, he enjoyed surfing and sailing, often participating in boat races.
 Nowell became a difficult child and was often hyperactive and disruptive; his mother recalled that he was "very emotional, very sensitive, very artistic, but he was needy … He was always testing just to see what he could get away with."
 After his parents' divorce when he was 10, Nowell's behavior worsened.
 His mother was originally awarded custody, but found him too difficult to control, and at the age of 10 he moved in full time with his father.

 Music was an integral part of Nowell's upbringing on the part of both of his parents.
 His father, a construction worker, enjoyed playing guitar and exposed him to the music of Jim Croce; his mother taught piano for a living in addition to playing the flute.
 Both parents helped teach young Nowell to play the guitar.
 In the summer of 1979, 11-year-old Nowell accompanied his father on a month-long sailing trip in the Virgin Islands, where he was first exposed to reggae music.

 By the age of 16, he had started his first band, Hogan's Heroes, with Michael Yates and Eric Wilson.
 Nowell was described as a "gifted kid without many friends."
 At first, Wilson did not share Nowell's interest in reggae music.
 Nowell recalled the experience: "I was trying to get them to do (UB40's version of) 'Cherry Oh Baby,' and it didn't work.
 They tried, but it just sounded like such garbage.
 We were horrible."
 Nowell attended Long Beach Polytechnic High School (where he took advanced courses) and graduated from Woodrow Wilson Classical High School in Long Beach.
 He attended the University of California, Santa Cruz before transferring to California State University, Long Beach to study finance.
-He dropped out one semester shy of earning a degree, stating in 1995, "I have all the hard classes left … I doubt I'll ever go back."
+He dropped out one semester shy of earning a degree.